Sandbanks Jetty project: Brownsea Island

 Since 1996, the jetty at Sandbanks has served as a crucial landing stage for passenger and small vessels travelling to and from Brownsea Island in Poole Harbour.
 However, after nearly three decades of service, the structure had naturally deteriorated.
 In November 2024, a significant portion of the jetty collapsed due to the erosion of the sandy seabed.

 We were aware that the jetty was nearing the end of its natural life and have been planning a new, improved jetty since early last year.
-With the local council's approval, we are set to commence construction soon.
+With the local council's approval, construction commenced towards the end of 2025 and is ongoing.